williamouyang/okta.github.io/_source/docs/api/resources/okta_signin_widget.md

     Default the "Trust this device" checkbox to `true`.

 -   `smsRecovery` `(default: false)`
-    Allow users with a configured mobile phone number to recover their password using SMS.
+    Allow users with a configured mobile phone number to recover their password using an SMS message.

 -   `selfServiceUnlock` `(default: false)`
     Display the "Unlock Account" link to allow users to unlock their accounts.

 -   `multiOptionalFactorEnroll` `(default: false)` Allow users the option to enroll in multiple optional factors.

--   `windowsVerify` `(default: false)`
-    Allow users the option to enroll a Windows device for push or TOTP.

 -   `router` `(default: false)`
     Update the browser location bar with a route on navigation.